Tampa Bay Buccaneers: Super Bowl LV champions (2020)

 In the playoffs, the Buccaneers defeated the Washington Football Team 31–23 in the wild card round, their first postseason victory since winning Super Bowl XXXVII in 2002.
 In the divisional round, they defeated the Saints 30–20 to advance to the NFC Championship Game for the fourth time in franchise history, and first since the 2002 season.
 They then defeated the Packers to advance to Super Bowl LV for the franchise's second appearance in the league championship, facing the defending Super Bowl champions, the Kansas City Chiefs.
-The Bucs defeated the Chiefs to win their second Super Bowl title by a score of 31–9.
+The Buccaneers defeated the Chiefs to win their second Super Bowl title by a score of 31–9.
 Coincidentally, Raymond James Stadium was named as the host stadium of Super Bowl LV in 2017 when it was determined that SoFi Stadium, which had been awarded the game the year before its construction had begun, would not be completed in time to be eligible under league requirements to host.
 Thus, the Buccaneers became the first team in NFL history to play in and win a Super Bowl that was held at its home stadium.

 In the 2021 offseason, the Buccaneers re-signed all 22 of their starters from the 2020 Super Bowl championship season, in addition to re-signing Fournette and former Bengals running back Giovani Bernard.
 The Buccaneers are the first team in the salary cap era (1994), and fourth team all-time, to re-sign all 22 starters from their Super Bowl team, while every other team's roster changed.

-After the 2021 regular season, in which they posted a 13-4 record and secured the #2 seed in the NFC playoffs, the Buccaneers' title defense came to an end with a 30–27 last-second loss to the eventual Super Bowl champion Los Angeles Rams in the Divisional Round.
+After the 2021 regular season, in which they posted a 13–4 record and secured the #2 seed in the NFC playoffs.
+The team defeated the Philadelphia Eagles 31–15 in the Wild Card Round.
+The Buccaneers' title defense came to an end with a 30–27 last-second loss to the eventual Super Bowl LVI champion Los Angeles Rams in the Divisional Round.